Duncan Baldock is Head of Procurement – Supply Chain and Logistics at Marks & Spencer.

-The ability to make transformative change to a business by delivering value.
+The ability to make a transformative change to a business by delivering value.

-I think it is really being aligned to a business’s strategy.
+I think it is really aligned to a business’ strategy.

 That doesn’t mean you do whatever other people say all the time, but it means you have a seat at the table and the right to challenge through knowing your stuff and delivering what Procurement should do: creating value, managing risk and driving continuous improvement.